Financial Aid

 After completing the FAFSA, a percentage of students will be chosen for Federal Verification.
 If chosen for this process, the student will be required to provide family information and verification of the student’s financial status.
 If chosen for verification, the Financial Aid Office will mail the student instructions for completing the process.

 Financial need is determined by taking the student’s cost of attendance and subtracting the student’s expected family contribution (EFC).
 The factors taken into consideration when evaluating the student’s financial need include: parental income/assets, student income/assets, family size, and number in college.
+The FAFSA form has questions to determine whether your parents’ income has to be included in consideration for student loans.

 After the Free Application for Federal Student Aid (FAFSA) is submitted, verification is complete, and the student is registered for classes in the upcoming term, financial aid can be determined.
 Students will be mailed an Award Letter from the financial aid office indicating their financial aid eligibility.